rleyvasal/Indiana_Covid-19/README.md

 *Instructions for data wrangling:*

-Place run_results.csv file in the same directory as the python file data_wrangling_for_run_results and run the python script (data_wrangling_for_run_results.py restructures the data in run_results.csv file )
+Place run_results.csv file in the same directory as the python file data_wrangling_for_run_results.py and run the python script (data_wrangling_for_run_results.py restructures the data in run_results.csv file )

 *Instructions to download new data:*